- Why You Need to Hire a Tulsa Social Security Disability Lawyer

 - SSDI benefits are available to qualifying workers (or certain family members who can qualify based on a parent or spouse’s work record) whose disability will prevent them from working for at least one year or will result in death.
 The program is funded by Social Security payroll taxes and is not means-tested.
 There are certain work history requirements for eligibility.
 In other words, it doesn’t matter how much money and things you have, but you must have worked enough to qualify for SSDI.

 - SSI benefits are available to qualifying individuals, including elderly persons and some individuals with disabilities, if their other income falls below certain federal guidelines.
-The program is managed by the SSA but funded from the U.S. Treasury and is means-tested.
-There are no work history requirements for SSI benefits.
+The program is managed by the Social Security Administration (SSA) but funded from the U.S. Treasury and is means-tested.
+There are no work history requirements for Supplemental Security Income (SSI) benefits.
 In other words, it doesn’t matter how much or little you’ve worked, but you can’t have too much money or things to qualify for SSI.

 Both benefits programs are run by the Social Security Administration, but they are separate programs.
 It is possible to qualify for one program but not the other.
-For instance, if you are disabled and have savings or assets like real estate, you may qualify for SSDI benefits but not for SSI.
+For instance, if you are disabled and have savings or assets like real estate, you may qualify for Social Security Disability Insurance (SSDI benefits) but not for Supplemental Security Income (SSI).
 If you have little work history, you may still qualify for SSI.
 Some individuals do qualify for both.

-In order to qualify for SSDI benefits, you must:
+In order to qualify for Social Security Disability Insurance (SSDI) benefits, you must:

-Have worked recently enough to qualify for benefits.
+I have worked enough recently to qualify for benefits.
 For instance, if you are over age 30, you will need to have worked for five of the previous 10 years, ending with the quarter in which your disability began.

 Have worked long enough to qualify for benefits.
 Workers earn one “credit” for every quarter in which they meet Social Security’s minimum earnings (and pay into Social Security via payroll or self-employment taxes).
 You must earn sufficient credits, based on age, to qualify.